wrcorcoran/wrcorcoran.github.io/_pages/academics.md

 ---

 ## accolades
 Throughout my time at UCSB, I have taken a variety of classes.
-Nonetheless, I've manage to hold a few accolades:
+Nonetheless, I've managed to hold a few accolades:
 - Dean's List (all quarters)
 - Regents Scholar (given to the top 1% of incoming students)
 - Engineering Honors Program (all quarters)